usnistgov/800-63-3/sp800-63a/sec6_dc.md

 **Requirements:**
 1. The IAL of the credential bound to the derived authenticator SHALL be at or below the primary IAL.
 In most cases the IALs are expected to be the same in order to benefit from the reuse of the original identity proofing event(s).
-2. At IAL3, the CSP SHOULD verify in-person that a claimant possesses, controls and can successfully authenticate using the primary authenticator.
+2. At IAL3, the CSP SHOULD verify in-person that a claimant possesses, controls and can successfully authenticate using the primary authenticator(s).

-Details on dervied authenticator lifecycle requirements can be found in SP 800-63B, [Section 6.5](#dc).
+Details on derived authenticator lifecycle requirements can be found in SP 800-63B, [Section 6.5](https://pages.nist.gov/800-63-3/sp800-63b.html#dc).